The Real Deal (Agents of S.H.I.E.L.D.): Casting

-In February 2018, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Iain de Caestecker, Elizabeth Henstridge, Henry Simmons, Chloe Bennet, and Natalia Cordova-Buckley would reprise their roles in the episode.
+In February 2018, Marvel revealed that main cast members Clark Gregg as Phil Coulson, Ming-Na Wen as Melinda May, Iain De Caestecker as Leo Fitz, Elizabeth Henstridge as Jemma Simmons and Henry Simmons as Alphonso "Mack" Mackenzie, Chloe Bennet as Daisy Johnson / Quake, and Natalia Cordova-Buckley as Elena "Yo-Yo" Rodriguez would reprise their roles in the episode.
 The episode also features Jeff Ward and Catherine Dent as recurring characters Deke Shaw and General Hale, as well as J. August Richards and Maximilian Osinski reprising their roles as Deathlok and Davis from previous seasons. with Richards' also playing an illusion of his character's former identity Mike Peterson.
 The antagonists Lash and Hive also return from earlier seasons as illusions created by the "Fear Dimension", though the actors were uncredited.

 Filming

 The wedding scene at the end of the episode was filmed in "a very remote location" in the Placerita Canyon State Park.
 Filming for the episode ended on November 27, 2017, with the cast and crew celebrating by posting a photo in which they appear with a cake resembling a poster for the series, as well as both S.H.I.E.L.D. and recurring antagonist organization Hydra's logos.